-If you're looking to buy new Nike or Reebok shoes, then knowing how the two brands compare in terms of sizing is essential to ensure what you're buying will fit correctly.
-Fortunately, we've put together a guide to help you compare some of the similarities and differences in the shape and size of Nike and Reebok shoes.
+If you’re shopping for new Nike or Reebok shoes, understanding how the two brands compare in sizing is crucial to finding the perfect fit.
+To help, we’ve created a guide that highlights key similarities and differences in the shape and size of their shoes, making it easier for you to choose the right pair.

 How should their shoes fit?